Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Hyperbolic spaces

-Consider the graph $\Gamma_{d+1}$, the vertices of which correspond to (centers of) tiles, and two vertices are joined by an edge if the tiles have an adjacent face.
+Consider the graph $\Gamma_{d+1}$, the vertices of which correspond to (centers of) tiles, and two vertices are joined by an edge if the tiles are adjacent.
 We know that the degree of each vertex of $\Gamma_{d+1}$ is equal to $2d + 2^d + 1$.